England

-What shapes understandings of death and dying, and how does this affect the experiences of dying people, bereaved people, those who work with them, and their carers?
-In this module you will explore the social context of death and dying, considering the impact on end-of-life care and bereavement support.
-You’ll engage with real life examples which will enable you to think critically about how practice in this area can be improved.
-This module is relevant to those working with dying people and their families, or anyone who wants to find out more about death, dying and bereavement from an academic study point-of-view.
+What shapes understandings of death and dying, and how does this affect the experiences of dying people, bereaved people, those who work with them and their carers?
+In this module, you'll explore the social context of death and dying, considering the impact on end-of-life care and bereavement support.
+You’ll engage with real-life examples and think critically about how practice in this area can be improved.
+It's relevant to individuals working with people who are dying, the bereaved, and their families.
+It's also for anyone who wants to find out more about death, dying and bereavement from an academic study point-of-view.

-Designed for anyone who has an interest in death, dying and bereavement, this module explores how understandings about death and dying are shaped by time, place and culture, and it will introduce you to approaches and perspectives from across the world.
+Designed for anyone with an interest in death, dying, and bereavement, this module explores how understandings about death and dying are shaped by time, place, and culture, and introduces you to approaches and perspectives from around the world.
 The module focuses on the academic study of death, dying and bereavement.
-Some learners find the reflective elements helpful in the context of bereavement, however, the course is not designed to therapeutically support people through their own grief.
+Some learners find the reflective elements helpful in the context of bereavement; however, the course is not designed to therapeutically support people through their own grief.

-The learning materials will encourage you to consider how different social approaches to death, dying and grief impact on the way that end-of-life care and bereavement support are provided.
+The learning materials will encourage you to consider how different social approaches to death, dying, and bereavement impact the way that end-of-life care and bereavement support are provided.
 You'll be introduced to cutting-edge research and seminal works in this field and have opportunities to engage with powerful real-life case studies.
-The module addresses important contemporary concerns, while also enabling you to think critically about ethical dilemmas and complex questions of diversity, difference and (in)equality in the provision of end-of-life care.
+The module addresses important contemporary concerns, while also enabling you to think critically about ethical dilemmas and complex questions of diversity, difference and (in)equality in the provision of end-of-life care and in supporting bereaved people.

 The module is designed around three key blocks of study, each comprising five learning guides: